finkel-lang/finkel/doc/contents/building-package.rst

 Building Package
 ================

-To build a library package with sk, make a cabal configuration file as in the Haskell cabal package, but with custom setup script and some build tool and package dependencies.
+To build a library package with Finkel, make a cabal configuration file as in the Haskell cabal package, but with custom setup script and some build tool and package dependencies.

 .. note::